jack1jinh/Mind_EagerMOT/README.md

     run_on_nuscenes()
     run_on_kitti()
 ```
 Start the script with `$python run_tracking.py`.
 Check the code itself to see what is being called.
-I recommend following function calls to explore how the code is structured.

-Overall, the code was written to allow customization and easy experimentation instead of optimizing for performance.

-Soon, I am looking to extract the data loading module and push my visualization code into a separate repo to use for other projects.